Outlook DOWN: Microsoft reveals 8 steps you must follow to fix iPhone email login after 12-hour outage

 Over half (59%) of all issues reported by disgruntled Outlook users today are related to logins, DownDetector data shows.
 The remaining complaints centre on the app and receiving emails, at 21% and 19%, respectively.

-Microsoft has launched an investigation into an "unexpected increase" in errors for those trying to sign in to Outlook.
-Trying to launch the email app has resulted in error messages and unexpected logouts.
+Microsoft has conducted its investigation into the "unexpected increase" in errors from those trying to sign in to Outlook.
+Trying to launch the app has resulted in error messages and unexpected logouts.
 Microsoft 365 Business and Enterprise customers seem to be the worst hit, with everyday users able to swerve the trouble.

 According to the Microsoft 365 service status dashboard, everything outside of Outlook is working well.